OneSignal/onesignal-dotnet-api/docs/DefaultApi.md

 <a name="deleteplayer"></a>
 # **DeletePlayer**
-> InlineResponse2007 DeletePlayer (string appId, string playerId)
+> DeletePlayerSuccessResponse DeletePlayer (string appId, string playerId)

 Delete a user record